kohtseyoung/F-Score-Capstone-Project/Testing.md

 Research Motivation
 ------------------
 The aim of this research is to reinforce the notion that F-Score is still relevant as an investment tool today ass noted under the literature review.
 In addition, F-Score’s effectiveness will also be evaluated under different scenarios.
-This are being tested under the following hypothesis:-
+These are being tested under the following hypothesis:-

 **Hypothesis 1:**